alannadels/Turtle-Crossing/README.md

 <h1 align="center" id="title">Turtle Crossing Game</h1>

-<h2 id="description">Using the turtle module in Python, built a game where turtle has to cross the street and avoid oncoming traffic.</h2>
+<h2 id="description">Using the turtle module in Python, built a game where turtle has to cross the street, and avoid oncoming traffic.</h2>